Secured-Finance/stablecoin-sdk/README.md

 #### Start dev-frontend in development mode

 ```
-yarn start-dev-frontend
+npm run start-dev-frontend
 ```

 This will start dev-frontend in development mode on http://localhost:3000.
 The app will automatically be reloaded if you change a source file under `packages/dev-frontend`.

-If you make changes to a different package under `packages`, it is recommended to rebuild the entire project with `yarn prepare` in the root directory of the repo.
+If you make changes to a different package under `packages`, it is recommended to rebuild the entire project with `npm run prepare` in the root directory of the repo.
 This makes sure that a change in one package doesn't break another.

 To stop the dev-frontend running in this mode, bring up the terminal in which you've started the command and press Ctrl+C.